 MIPS APMs are APMs that meet these criteria:

-Advanced Alternative Payment Models (APMs) are a track of the Quality Payment Program that offer a 5 percent incentive for achieving threshold levels of payments or patients through Advanced APMs.
+Advanced Alternative Payment Models (APMs) are a track of the Quality Payment Program that offer a 5 percent incentive payment for achieving threshold levels of payments or patients through Advanced APMs.
 If you achieve these thresholds, you become a Qualifying APM Participant (QP) and you are excluded from the MIPS reporting requirements and payment adjustment.

 Advanced APMs are APMs that meet these 3 criteria:

 Qualifying APM Participant Potential Benefits:

 An APM entity group may also become a QP through the "All-Payer and Other Payer Option", which is a combination of Medicare and non-Medicare payer arrangements such as private payers and Medicaid.

 All clinicians who participate in Advanced APMs and become Partial QPs may choose whether or not they want to participate in MIPS.
 If these clinicians choose to participate in MIPS, they must fulfill all MIPS reporting requirements; however, they may report through the APP or any other MIPS reporting method.
 If these clinicians choose not to participate, they will not be required to report to MIPS and will not receive a MIPS payment adjustment.

-To become a Partial QP, you must receive at least 25 percent of your Medicare Part B payments or see at least 10 percent of Medicare patients through an Advanced APM entity at one of the determination periods (snapshots).
+To become a Partial QP, you must receive at least 40 percent of your Medicare Part B payments or see at least 25 percent of Medicare patients through an Advanced APM entity during the QP performance period (January 1 - August 31).

-During the Performance Year 2020, eligible clinicians will be able to become Qualifying Alternative Payment Model Participant (QPs) through the All-Payer Combination Option.
+During the 2022 QP Performance Period, eligible clinicians will be able to become Qualifying Alternative Payment Model Participant (QPs) through the All-Payer Combination Option.
 In order to do so, a clinician must be in a Medicare Advanced APM.
 A clinician can also combine their participation with an Other-Payer Advanced APM.